'The Essential Sports Spread Betting Website'

 How Many Points Will They Need?

 There appears to be so much competition this season that forty points may just be good enough to ensure survival -the only year in recent times that it hasn't was 2002-03 when a massive 43 points was required for safety.
-See our table further up the page -it shows what you would have needed over the last seven seasons.
+See our table further up the page -it shows what you would have needed over the last nine seasons.

 Copyright © 2004 Sports Spread Betting - All Rights Reserved